Internet links on comparative law in general:

 - Postmodern Comparative Law (ch.
 5): see Pierre Legrand's website, Commission on legal pluralism.

 - Socio-Legal Comparative Law (ch.
-6): see European Commission for the Efficiency of Justice, (Measuring) Access to Justice.
+6): see European Commission for the Efficiency of Justice, Measuring Justice.

 - Numerical Comparative Law (ch.
-7): see Global Courts, Comparative Constitutions Project, Governance Indicators, World Justice Project, Doing Business Report.
+7): see Comparative Constitutions Project, Governance Indicators, World Justice Project, Doing Business Report.

 - Legal Transplants (ch.
 8): see Alan Watson Foundation, Comparative Constitutional Analysis (on judicial review).

 - Fading State Borders (ch.
 9 first edition; chs.
 9 and 10 second edition): see Regional Integration Knowledge System, Lex Mercatoria, Ratification of HR Treaties, CIRI Human Rights Dataset

 - Comparative Law and Development (ch.
 10 first edition; ch.
 11 second edition): see Institute for Liberty and Democracy, Human Development and Capability Association, World Bank: Law and Justice Institutions.

 - Implicit Comparative Law (ch.
 11 first edition; ch.
 12 second edition): see Human Relations Area Files, Polity IV Project on Political Regimes, Varieties of Democracy data, Hofstede Centre's national cultural dimensions.

 Powerpoint slides related to topics of this book:

 - Traditional method of comparative law (ch.
 2)